riddhimanrana/riddhimanrana/README.md

-- 👋 Hi, I’m @rrcoder0167
+- 👋 Hi, I’m @rrcoder0167 and I'm a learning developer in middle school who loves working on cool projects, creating overengineered solutions to things, and learning/following the tech community.
 - I have a youtube channel named Ridz TechTube, go check it out!
 - 👀 I’m interested in ...
 - tech, hardware, coding, building pcs, games, PYTHON!
 - 🌱 I’m currently learning ...
-- python heavily with a little bit of java
+- Python(very experienced), java(new), javascript(moderate) and have completed learning html and css.
 - 💞️ I’m looking to collaborate on ...
-- anything
+- anything.
+I love anything tech and would be more than happy to help you out/collaborate with you.
+However, by preference I would mostly be comfortabl3e collaborating on python, javascript, html, and css.
 - 📫 How to reach me ...
-- Just email riddhiman.rana@gmail.com!:D
+- Just email riddhiman.rana@gmail.com!:D or email my youtube account at ridz.techtube@gmail.com

 <!---
 rrcoder0167/rrcoder0167 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.